aureliealbertmeom/atlaSlice/README.md

 These 3 scripts must be modified by the user to fit his/her needs, then be renamed respectively simulations_dict.py, plots_dict.py and slice_dict.py, these files already exist and contain all the informations gathered for my personnal use

 A user must then define the kind of operation he/she wishes to perform and all the parameters associated in a [param file](params/example_plot_definitions.py) in accordance with what has been defined in the definition scripts.

+### run
+This is where the launching and execution of the scripts will happen.
+All you have to do is to link the param file you have defined previously in the param section and run the [run script](run.ksh)